 According to an article in the 2019/2 issue of Kilobyte magazine (pages 20 to 23), Marcelo Inoue from the Audio Business Sales Department of Tanashin was quoted as saying that they have not manufactured any new cassette deck mechanisms since 2009, and all mechanisms made since then have been unauthorized clones manufactured by other companies.

-As mentioned above, I do not know if these ION/Pyle/etc. decks all switched to knockoff mechanisms by 2017 because that's when Tanashin discontinued the TK20FX mechanism they were using, or just to further cut costs.
-Even if Tanashin did discontinue the mechanism, I would hope the companies selling these decks could at least demand that the OEM of the "JS" clone mechanisms they're now using improve their quality control, and switch from the inferior fake-"Mabuchi" and TRW motors to higher-quality motors from legitimate suppliers.
+I wish the companies selling these decks would demand that the OEM of the clone mechanisms they're now using improve their quality control, and switch from the inferior fake-"Mabuchi" and TRW motors to higher-quality motors from legitimate suppliers.
 Even if this would necessitate raising the retail price of these decks slightly, the improvement in audio quality and mechanical durability would be greatly appreciated and would increase customer satisfaction.

 I would especially demand this of the Marantz PMD-300CP, as it claims to be "Professional" and sells for about $30 more than the virtually identical ION deck!
 The Professional division of Marantz, as well as ION and Alesis are all owned by InMusic Brands, which explains the similarities in their products.
 And if you want contact Pyle and ask them to improve their decks as well, their parent company is Sound Around, Inc..